Aircoookie/WLED-App/readme.md

 The UWP platform is tested and confirmed to work, but right now you need to install Xamarin.Forms for Visual Studio and build it yourself.
 In the future, I will look into ways of distributing the UWP binaries via appstores or releases.

-#### Why is there no iOS support?

-Coming very soon!

 Google Play and the Google Play logo are trademarks of Google LLC.

+Apple, the Apple logo, iPhone, and iPad are trademarks of Apple Inc., registered in the U.S. and other countries and regions.
+App Store is a service mark of Apple Inc.